It was in a truly unusual way, when as a young couple, the Lord called my husband and me to live a life of faith.

-But my attitude to living by faith needed to change, and the Lord graciously started to show me that if living by faith was being a beggar or a scrounger, then some of His servants were too!
+But my attitude to living by faith needed to change, and the Lord did graciously start to show me that if living by faith was being a beggar or a scrounger, then some of His servants were too!
 Elijah even asked a widow to make him a cake first from her last bit of food, and he had to quench his thirst from a brook, and was also fed by birds – ravens of all things!
-Jesus asked for help too – from a woman, which in those days was seen as degrading; and two sisters often fed Him.
+Jesus asked for help too – from a woman which in those days was seen as degrading; and two sisters often fed the Lord.
 Jesus was also supported financially throughout His ministry by women.

 I came to the realisation that living by faith was not being lazy, or a beggar… it was merely a lifestyle of trusting God; a life of walking by faith every day come what may – ravens or brooks!

-To this very day, we’ve never known what a normal regular income feels like, and I still have to fight off thoughts of how it must be to live like that.
+To this very day, we’ve never known what a normal regular income feels like, and I admit that I still have to fight off thoughts of how it must be to live like that.

 Everyone’s faith journey is different.
-And if you are walking with the Lord day by day, and getting through your trials come what may, then that is faith, “without faith it is impossible to please Him“
+So if you are walking with the Lord day by day, and getting through your trials come what may, then that is faith, “without faith it is impossible to please Him“

 God knows the test each of us needs and I thank God that my trials have been what they have been – and not hospital ones!

-From the age of 12 years I have kept journals and have been asked over many years to have them published.
-But being a shy and private person always declined.
+From the age of 12 years I’ve kept journals and have been asked over many years to have them published.
+But being a shy and private person have always declined.
 But one day in 2009 I felt prompted by a Scripture in 2 Corinthians 1:4 that my life story could be of help to others in their own walk with the Lord, “God, who comforts us in trial so that we will be able to be of comfort to others” – so I released contents of my journals and wrote my first book Lost in Faith.

 Now, I write books on trials of faith as I’ve had plenty of practise!
 But also because I have a burden for anyone going through a trial, and any one of my books will be of help to you in your own journey with the Lord.